shibasisr/shibasisr.github.io/_pages/home.md

 excerpt: "Home"
 author_profile: true
 ---
 I was known to be the kid who broke things apart to figure out 'howstuffworks' causing a great deal of exasperation to the ones around me.
 My pursuit to explore the building blocks of everyday objects eventually led me towards studying elementary particle physics.
-The challenge of extracting meaningful information from myriad collisions of subatomic particles and validating it against theory predictions keeps me busy for most of the time.
+The challenge of extracting meaningful information from myriad collisions of subatomic particles and validating it against theory predictions keeps me occupied for most of the time.
 For the rest, I dabble with current technological advances and history of science.